CZ Scorpion Evo 3

-The Scorpion EVO 3 is a 9mm carbine manufactured by Česká zbrojovka Uherský Brod, the select-fire submachine gun variant is designated A1, and the semi-automatic variant is designated S1.
+The CZ Scorpion EVO 3 is a 9mm firearm platform manufactured by Česká zbrojovka Uherský Brod with four variants: (1) S1 pistol, (2) S1 carbine, (3) S1 with Aftermarket Stock (SBR, short-barreled rifle) and (4) a select-fire submachine gun variant designated A1.
 The EVO 3 designation denotes that the firearm is a third generation of CZ's line of small submachine guns started by the Škorpion vz.
 61, which is mechanically unrelated.

 Design details

 The Scorpion Evo 3 is a blowback operated carbine evolved from a Slovak prototype submachine gun developed by Laugo.

 Chambered in 9×19mm Parabellum, the Scorpion EVO 3 is mostly polymer, making it a lightweight, compact submachine gun designed to be easily maneuvered in confined spaces.

 The A1 variant features a standard left-side non-reciprocating charging handle, although it is ambidextrous and can be switched from side-to-side.
 It also has an ambidextrous select fire switch, giving the operator the choice of "safe", semi-automatic, three-round burst, or fully automatic fire, while the S1's switch only features "safe" and semi-automatic fire.

 The standard version comes equipped with a folding, adjustable and fully removable stock for transport.
 The handguard is lined with multiple Picatinny rails for the addition of attachments such as grips, sights, flashlights, and lasers.

 The handguard on the American semi-automatic offering features M-LOK attachment points, with a single Picatinny rail on top.